Movie Review: “Get Out”

 This movie is filled with good actors giving good performances.
-The great performances came from the actors who played the African-American workers at the house, specifically the actress who played Georgina (Betty Gabriel).
-These actors had to play very complex characters (you will understand why I say that when you see the movie).
-This movie depends on these actors playing the characters in a convincing way.
-All of the "switches" and craziness, this movie just does not work if the audience cannot believe in these characters.
-The "switches" (again, you will know what I mean when you see the movie) need to seem natural and need to be convincing.
+The best performances came from the actors who played the workers at the house, specifically the actress who played Georgina (Betty Gabriel).
+These actors had to play very complex characters (you will understand why I say that if and when you have seen the movie).
+This movie depends on these actors playing their characters in a convincing way.
+With all of the "switches" and craziness, this movie just does not work if the audience cannot believe in these characters.
+The "switches" (again, you will know what I mean if and when you have seen the movie) need to seem natural and need to be convincing.
 Betty Gabriel was a huge standout in this movie, her scenes were creepy and very intense.
 She gave the movie depth as her character provided hostility, agony, and creepiness (sometimes all at the same time!).
-I was incredibly impressed with the performance by Betty Gabriel and would have liked to see this character explored further.
+I was incredibly impressed with the performance by Betty Gabriel and would have liked to have seen this character explored further.

 Con: Hypnosis (-5pts)

 This movie hinges on the concept of hypnosis.
 If you do not believe in hypnosis as being a real thing, then you need to leave that opinion behind when you go in to watch this movie.
 Just pretend, for a little less than two hours, that you believe in hypnosis.
 Anyway, I thought the concept of hypnosis was used effectively in this movie, my problem was with the execution.
 I had two major issues with it.